fallen-icarus/cardano-swaps/README.md

 No, it will not.
 Cardano-Swaps and Axo are going after two very different use cases.

-Cardano-Swaps is trying to be the RSS feed for DeFi: uncensorable and equal access for all.
+Cardano-Swaps is trying to be an unalienable financial utility: uncensorable and equal access for all.
 This niche prioritizes availability over throughput.
 Meanwhile, Axo is trying to target the professional trader which prioritizes throughput over availability.
 They are both very legitimate, albiet very different niches.

 Cardano-Swaps existence is not meant to compete with Axo.
 Instead, it is meant to keep Axo in check.
-If Axo knows that users cannot go anywhere else, it could treat its users as citizens instead of customers.
-By Cardano-Swaps being an unalienable alternative (even if it is less performant), Axo is forced to *always* treat its users as customers.
+If Axo knows that users cannot go anywhere else, it could potentially abuse its users without recourse.
+By Cardano-Swaps being an unalienable alternative (even if it is less performant), Axo is forced to *always* treat its users well.
 The moment Axo starts abusing its users, the users can leave and use Cardano-Swaps.
 It is no different than transitioning from banking out of necessity (where profits are privatized and losses are socialized) to banking only if it adds value to your life.

 ## Conclusion

-The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX that can serve as the bedrock of a trustless, healthy, and complex blockchain economy.
+The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX that can serve as the bedrock of a healthy, complex, trustless, and decentralized blockchain economy.
 Thanks to the use of Beacon Tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, so too will the decentralization of the protocol.